Code-Institute-Submissions/MS1-Project-Poly-Bloom-Handmade/README.md

 # Poly Bloom Handmade

 <img src="./assets/images/polyms1.png">

-This is a static product website made in accordance with the guidelines for my 1st Milestone Project in the Code Institute Full Stack Web Developer Course.
+This is a static product website made in accordance with the guidelines for my 1st Milestone Project in the Code Institute Full Stack Web Developer Course.<br>

 Poly Bloom Handmade is a real business dedicated to designing handmade, quality and unique polymer clay earrings based in Morelos Mexico.

 ## UX

+### Project Aim

 I decided to make this site in order to promote Poly Bloom Handmade.
-My plan was to build an attractive, intuitive and infomative website that showcased the elegance and simplicity associated with these earrings.
+My plan was to build an attractive, intuitive and infomative website that represented the elegance and simplicity associated with the products on sale.

-I included a navbar and footer across all pages to maintain design continuity.
-The fonts, colors and sizing across all pages also follow continuity.

-The intended outcome for this project was:
+My intentions were to improve overall customer interaction and brand awareness.
+Keeping customers up to date with the brand's social feed was a high priority as well as having links nested within the site to the online store where actual Poly Bloom Hanmade products can be purchased.

+### User Stories

 <ul>
-<li>To generate sales through a shop page where customers could browse collections resulting in increased revenue for the company.</li><br>
-<li>To improve brand awareness by providing a platform for new and existing customers to view Poly Bloom Handmade products.</li><br>
-<li>To keep customers updated and engaged by offering a monthly newsletter and an up to date Instagram feed.</li>
+    <li>As an owner I want to be able to promote my brand and my products online.</li>
+    <li>As an owner I want to instill a sense of luxury and simplicity represented by an intuitive and well laid out website that offers ease of browsing to my customers.</li>
+    <li>As an owner I want the ability to keep my audience engaged with new content.</li>
+    <li>As a user I want to be able to find what I'm looking for within the least number of clicks.</li>
+    <li>As a user I want to purchase Poly Bloom Handmade products easily through the site.</li>
+    <li>As a user I want to be able to find the company through all of it's social media and other online platforms.</li>
+    <li>As a new potential customer I want to immediately understand the sentiment behind the brand and get a feeling for the quality of the products on offer through positive verified customer reviews.</li>
 </ul>

 The website is spread out over 4 pages:
 <ul>
-<li>Home - Users are introduced to the brand with a H1 outlining the name and some introductory text explaining the product.
+<li>Home - Users are introduced to the brand with a heading outlining the name and some introductory text explaining the product.
 I included an Instagram Feed widget in order to keep users up to date with the social media element of the business.</li><br>
-<li>About - A brief biography section outlines the origin of the company and it's vision.</li><br>
+<li>About - A brief biography section outlines the origin of the company, it's owner and her vision for the brand.</li><br>
 <li>Shop - A storefront with a gallery of collections for the customer to browse with functional links to real products on the company's Etsy page.
 There is also a customer reviews section to improve the brand's reputation.</li><br>
-<li>Contact - A means for the customer to sign up to a monthly newsletter from Poly Bloom Handmade.</li>
+<li>Contact - A means for the customer to sign up to a future monthly newsletter from Poly Bloom Handmade.</li>
 </ul>

 Within the footer there are functioning links to various social media platforms and a link to the online Etsy store where Poly Bloom Handmade products can be purchased.